Maximiliano Hernández Martínez: Early life

 Maximiliano Hernández Martínez was born on 21 October 1882 in San Matías, El Salvador.
 His parents were Raymundo Hernández and Petronila Martínez.
 Martínez (Note: Maximiliano Hernández Martínez is commonly referred to in El Salvador as General "Martínez" (using his maternal surname) rather than General "Hernández" (using his paternal surname), but he is sometimes referred to as General "Hernández Martínez" (using both of his surnames).) earned his bachelor's degree in San Salvador, El Salvador's capital city, after which he enrolled in the Polytechnic School (Guatemala)|Polytechnic School of Guatemala, a military academy where he earned the rank of sub-lieutenant.
 He returned to El Salvador and attended the Jurisprudence and Social Sciences Faculty at the University of El Salvador; however, he abandoned his studies in favor of pursuing a military career.

 Martínez was promoted to the rank of lieutenant on 17 November 1903 and to captain on 23 August 1906.
 He was promoted to major captain that same year during the Third Totoposte War against Guatemala, where he fought under former Salvadoran president and General Tomás Regalado.
 He was promoted to lieutenant colonel on 6 May 1909 and to colonel on 15 June 1914.
-The Legislative Assembly promoted Martínez to the rank of general on 14 July 1919, and President Jorge Meléndez officially sanctioned his promotion on 17 September.
+The Legislative Assembly promoted Martínez to the rank of brigadier general on 14 July 1919, and President Jorge Meléndez officially sanctioned his promotion on 17 September.
 Martínez was later employed as a professor at the Captain General Gerardo Barrios Military School, and held various positions within the army.
 He became the military school's director in 1930.